 The Rollins Epidemiology Fellowship Program is a 2-year intensive, applied epidemiology training program in state and local public health in Georgia.
 The goal of the program is to cultivate talented epidemiologists well-equipped to address current public health threats and eager to apply their knowledge, creativity, and passion to a career in epidemiology.

-Who is eligible to apply for the program?
+Who is eligible to apply for each program?

-The fellowship program is designed for recent (within the past 3 years) Master of Public Health (MPH) graduates in epidemiology or a related concentration.
-Recent graduates from any CEPH-accredited school or program of public health can apply; those who attended MPH programs in Georgia or in the Southeast are particularly encouraged to apply.
+The Rollins Epidemiology Fellowship program is designed for recent (within the past 3 years) Master of Public Health (MPH) graduates in epidemiology or a related concentration.
+Recent graduates from any CEPH-accredited school or program of public health can apply.

-What are the salary and benefits for this position?
+What are the salary and benefits for the Rollins Epidemiology Fellowship?

-Effective June 1, 2023, the fellowship salary will be $57,000.
-Fellows are hired as full-time Emory employees and have access to the health, leave, education, and other employer-provided benefits.
+The salary will be $57,000.
+Rollins Epidemiology Fellows are hired as full-time Emory employees and have access to health, leave, education, and other employer-provided benefits.
 For additional information, please visit: hr.emory.edu.

 Are there additional professional development benefits?

-Yes, $2,000 is available to each fellow over the course of their fellowship for professional development opportunities.
+Yes, for both the Rollins Epidemiology Fellowship and the Outbreak Analytic Fellowship, each fellow has $2,000 available over the course of their fellowship for professional development opportunities.
 This can be used for conference-related travel and expenses, additional trainings, certifications related to work in the health district, etc.

 Does this fellowship count towards any loan forgiveness programs?

-Yes, Emory University is a non-profit organization and therefore the two years in this fellowship do count towards the Public Service Loan Forgiveness program for federal student loans.
+Yes, Emory University is a non-profit organization and therefore the two years a fellow works in the fellowship do count towards the Public Service Loan Forgiveness program for federal student loans.
 For additional information, please visit: https://studentaid.gov/pslf/

 What is the application process and timeline?

-b.
-We are receiving and reviewing applications on a rolling basis through April 2023.
-The application deadline is April 21, 2023.
+We are receiving and reviewing applications on a rolling basis through April 2024.
+The application deadline is April 26, 2024.
 Initial screenings and interviews will happen through April, and qualified applicant information will be sent to health districts for review.
-Health District interviews will occur in April and May, with final decisions made in May and June of 2023.
+Health District interviews will occur in April and May, with final decisions made in May and June of 2024.

 What does daily work look like for fellows?